 Virgin have done well with this lounge.
-It is reached via a lift with a sofa in it (what fun!) and although it is not intimate, chic or exclusive, it is the most futuristic and colourful lounge I have experienced.
+It is reached via a lift with a sofa in it (what fun!) and although it is not intimate, chic or exclusive, it is the most futuristic and colorful lounge I have experienced.
 There is loads of comfy seating, a cinema, a bar offering an extensive array of drinks (see pictures below), dining areas and even a garden!
 There is also a super pool table with arcade games and a library.
 The lighting is funky and the pillars connecting to the ceiling reminded me of backlit mushrooms.
-In fact the whole lounge with it’s curvy walls and backlit detailing would fit nicely into a 70’s space age movie set.
+In fact, the whole lounge with it’s curvy walls and backlit detailing would fit nicely into a 70’s space-age movie set.

 Food is offered in the sit-down restaurant area with an excellent and large menu and a “deli” buffet which in the mornings consists of yogurts, cereals, breads, cheeses, and smoked fish.

 Disadvantages of booking upper class on Virgin are that although the Clubhouse is super, to get to the lounge are that you still have to go through the general security area, the duty-free shopping area, and the bleak hallways of Terminal 3 before you reach the Clubhouse.